javi0x00/javi0x00/programming.md

 - Avoid indiscriminate mixing of coding languages
 - Caution with imports
 - DRY (Don't Repeat Yourself)
+- Self-explanatory program code, if it is not possible then attach comments.
 * Pure function
   - It minds its own business.
 It does not change any objects or variables that existed before it was called.
   - Same inputs, same output.
 Given the same inputs, a pure function should always return the same result.